 “Everybody needs to pay child support and take care of their children.
-That’s the job, no matter who you are,” said Karen Marvel of MARVEL & WONG, PLLC, who has been representing A.B.
+That’s the job, no matter who you are,” said the attorney who has been representing A.B.
 Quintanilla’s ex in a child support case against the musician.

 Quintanilla, 53, is the brother of the late Tejano singing phenomenon Selena Quintanilla.
 He is a former member of her group, Selena y Los Dinos, and a founder of Los Kumbia Kings and Elektro Kumbia.
 Until last Wednesday, he was also a member of the Nueces County Sheriff’s Office’s Top 10 most wanted for nonpayment of child support and contempt of court, according to KSAT 12 San Antonio.